Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 12: October 27, 2021

+**Today's Progress** Added open graph meta tags to all projects.
+Troubleshot SSH and branch issues with GitHub.

+**Thoughts:** A roller coaster morning.
+It's works, but broke something else fixing it.
+Updated one thing, got to update all the other apps.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 11: October 26, 2021

 **Today's Progress** Binary Search Tree Construction implemented iteratively.
 Can insert or search for nodes, but not remove at the moment.